smart-researchteam/smart-researchteam.github.io/content/authors/ilya/_index.md

 role: Registration pending

 # Short bio (displayed in user profile at end of posts)
-bio: Ph.D. thesis on "Formal Requirements"
+bio: Ph.D. thesis on "Intelligent collaborative platform for online/blended education"

 # Organizations/Affiliations
 organizations:
-- name: Innopolis University
+- name: Alemira, Schaffhausen Institute of Technology
   url: ""

 # Short bio (displayed in user profile at end of posts)